List of foreign East Bengal FC players: 1996–2020: National League and I-League era

 In 1998, the club recruited three Ghanaians, Suley Musah, Jackson Egypong and Emmanuel Opoku, the latter a former Ghana national team player.
 Opoku played for two seasons, while Jackson and Musah played together till the 2000–01 season when East Bengal won their first National League title.
 Jackson and Musah formed one of the best defensive pairings in Indian football history.
 They conceded just nine goals in 22 matches as East Bengal lifted the National League title in the 2000–01 season.
-Jackson left after 2001, but Musah stayed and led East Bengal to a plethora of trophies between 2002 and 2004, with two back-to-back National League titles in 2002–03 and 2003–04.
-He captained the side to 2003 ASEAN Club Championship title as the Indian team won the country's first international football tournament by defeating Thailand's BEC Tero Sasana 3–1; Musah was the second foreign player to captain East Bengal club after Chima Okorie in 1990.
+Musah was the second foreign player to captain East Bengal club after Chima Okorie in 1990.
 During that period, the East Bengal club featured several Brazilian recruits like former Santos defender Douglas Silva, former Gremio forward Gilmar da Silva and former Vasco da Gama forward Cristiano Júnior, who became the top scorer with 15 goals as East Bengal lifted the 2003–04 National League title.
 In 2004–05, East Bengal signed Marcos Secco—brother of Douglas Silva—becoming the third foreign brother pair to play for the club.

 In 2007–08, East Bengal recruited their third World Cup player, former South African international MacDonald Mukansi, who represented the Bafana-Bafana at the 2002 FIFA World Cup.
 The club also signed Edmilson Marques Pardal, Julius Owino and Bolaji Majek during this period.
 The prolific Ghanaian duo Yusif Yakubu and Ishmael Addo signed with the club in 2008.
 Addo had represented the Ghana national team and was part of the Ghana U-17 and U-20 teams at the 1999 FIFA U-17 World Championship and 2001 FIFA World Youth Championship.
-Yakubu played for two seasons and led East Bengal to the 2009–10 Federation Cup title.